logaritex/assistant-api/README.md

 The [Code Interpreter](https://platform.openai.com/docs/assistants/tools/code-interpreter) is enabled to allow the Assistant write and run Python code in a sandboxed execution environment, process diverse data formats, and generate data and images, to solve code and math problems.
 Also a `MSFT.csv` file,  with Microsoft's stock closing values, is upload and assigned to the fintech assistant.
 Then the demo creates a Thread and user massage asking the assistant to `generate a chart showing the MSFT stock value changing over time`.
-Run is created and executed and after the execution complete, the final assistance messages is retrieved and expected to have content similar to this:
+After the Run execution complete, the final assistance messages (e.g. `messageList.first_id()` ) is retrieved from the thread:

 ```json
     {